Home Loan Playbook

 Reviewed for accuracy by the Home Loan Playbook editorial team.
 Our editors cross-reference all claims against lender disclosures, regulatory publications, and FHFA / CFPB data.
 Last reviewed: 2026-05-29.

-California refinancing borrowers face a choice: lenders optimized for speed through digital platforms versus those offering personalized underwriting flexibility.
-High-cost housing markets amplify the importance of both dimensions, and the right lender depends on whether your income is salaried-and-simple or self-employed-and-variable.
+California refinancing borrowers face a real choice: lenders built for speed through digital platforms versus those with the underwriting flexibility to handle complicated income.
+High-cost housing markets make both dimensions matter more.
+The right lender depends heavily on whether your income is salaried and simple or self-employed and variable.

 Key takeaways